Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Introduction

 Differently from $\tl_n(\beta)$, the algebra $\atl_n(\beta)$ has a one-parameter family of one-dimensional representations, labelled by the {\it twist parameter} $z \in \mathbb C^\times$.
 Defining a projector on each representation in this continuous family is not possible.
-This can however be achieved for the uncoiled algebras, as they turn out to have finitely many one-dimensional representations.
-We will construct these projectors.
+This can, however, be achieved for the uncoiled algebras, as they turn out to have finitely many one-dimensional representations.
+We will construct these projectors by expressing them as linear combinations of connectivities sandwiched between the Wenzl--Jones projectors of $\tl_n(\beta)$, seen as a subalgebra of $\atl_n(\beta)$, and we will give closed-form formulas for the coefficients arising in these sums.

+One of the tools used by Jones in his construction of the Jones invariant of knots~\cite{J85} was the Markov trace.
+It is originally a trace on braid groups amenable to Markov moves~\cite{B75}.
+It has multiple interpretations, and can be extended to other types of quotients of the braid group~\cite{WW11}.
+The Wenzl--Jones projectors for $\tl_n(\beta)$ behave nicely with respect to this trace: they evaluate to Chebyshev polynomials of the second kind.
+This fact shows up in the categorification of the integer polynomial ring by the Temperley--Lieb category where the Wenzl--Jones projectors and these polynomials are in direct correspondence~\cite{KS21}.
+In contrast, for the uncoiled algebras, the Markov traces of the Wenzl--Jones projectors evaluate to Chebyshev polynomials of the first kind and sums thereof.

 We mention in passing that the quotients that we study are not the only possible quotients of $\atl_n(\beta)$ and $\ptl_n(\beta)$.
-For instance, the quotient considered in \cite{QW18a,BGJST20} involves an extra relation that equates the {\it hoop operator} (or {\it braid transfer matrix}) to a constant.
+For instance, the quotient considered in \cite{QW18a,BGJST20} involves an extra relation that equates the {\it braid transfer matrix} (or {\it hoop operator}) to a constant.
 These quotients then fragment $\atl_n(\beta)$ into finite-dimensional algebras that are isomorphic to certain one-boundary Temperley--Lieb algebras \cite{BGJST20}.
-The corresponding dimensions, projectors and representations theory are then different from the ones that we consider here.
-In particular, a family of projectors for this quotient algebra was defined in \cite{QW18a} and was used to categorify the Chebyshev polynomials of the first type.
-In contrast, the Wenzl--Jones projectors of $\tl_n(\beta)$ categorify the Chebyshev polynomials of the second type~\cite{KS21}.
-It will be interesting to see what the projectors of the uncoiled algebras defined here categorify, but this is beyond the scope of this paper.
+The corresponding dimensions, projectors and representations are then different from the ones that we consider here.
+The interest of~\cite{QW18a} was also to categorify the integer polynomial ring by a diagrammatic category.
+The projectors that they define also correspond via their Markov trace to Chebyshev polynomials of the first kind.
+It will be interesting to interpret the uncoiled algebras in a similar framework, to study the resulting categorification, and compare it with the one studied in~\cite{QW18a}.